-The New Age timeline utilizes an 8-year (by 2012) model.
+The New Age timeline utilizes a six-year-by-2012 model.
 Damian is actually younger than everyone says he is—he simply appears as a ten-year-old going on eleven in 2012 due to his rapid aging at the outset of his life after being born via artificial gestation bubble womb.
-Also, if the timeline were longer, Bruce would have had sex with Talia when she was like sixteen or seventeen, so there’s another reason for an 8-year-by-2012 model.
+Also, if the timeline were longer, Bruce would have had sex with Talia when she was like sixteen or seventeen, so there’s another reason for a six-year-by-2012 model.
 A shorter timeline allows for Batman to have had a shorter “urban myth period” as well, which makes more sense.
+There is also a Year Zero which precedes the New Age timeline, which details some of Bruce’s pre-Batman preparations and his first five months in costume.
+I’ve also included a Salad Days section that highlights everything Bruce does from high school graduation up until Year Zero.

 - COLLIN COLSHER: A quick note about the construction of the New Age timeline: Many stories from the Modern Age will be referenced in the New Age.
 However, the stories of the Modern Age were meant to take place solely in the Modern Age.
 The only things that I will place in the New 52 Age will be both stories from the New 52 Age and any references to past tales from previous epochs–but bear in mind, even those references will be notated simply as references, and not the actual complete issues from before. ↩